 When you enable the virus warning you will receive a warning message whenever a program (specifically, a virus) attempts to write to the boot sector or the partition table of the hard disk drive.
-If you receive such a message you should immediately run an antivirus program.
+If you receive such a message you should immediately run an anti-virus program.
 Keep in mind that this feature only protects the boot sector and not the entire hard drive.

-Disk diagnostic programs that access the boot sector table can trigger the virus-warning message.
-If you run such a program, recommend that you first disable the virus warning.
+NOTE!
+Many disk diagnostic programs that access the boot sector table can trigger the virus-warning message.
+If you plan to run such a program, we recommend that you first disable the virus warning.